GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

         export zone=${region}-b
         export project_id=[YOUR_PROJECT_ID]

+    Replace [YOUR_PROJECT_ID] with the name of your Google Cloud project.

     This tutorial uses the region `us-east-1`.
 If you change the region, make sure that the zone values reference your region.